TheTreeofGrace/Hands-on-With-PactNET/Readme.md

 ## 4.2 Adding Provider Test
 With the provider states setup finished, it is time to move onto the `ProviderApiTest` file.

-In this file there is a bit of veriable setting and configuration for the following variables:
+In this file there is a bit of variable setting and configuration for the following variables:
 ***File location -> `Pact.Provider/Tests/ProviderApiTest.cs`***
 - > `_providerUri`: the url where the provider will run
 - > `_brokerUri`: will be used later